 Housing Choice Voucher (HCV) Program - Section 8

 ATTENTION: As of December 31, 2012, THA is no longer issuing Section 8 vouchers to new participants.
-All new vouchers will be issued under the HOP subsidy effective January 1, 2013.
+All new vouchers will be issued under the Housing Opportunity Program subsidy effective January 1, 2013.

 Tacoma Housing Authority (THA) helps people pay for housing they find and rent from private owners.
 Funded by the U.S. Department of Housing and Urban Development (HUD), the Housing Choice Voucher Program is the nation's largest rental subsidy program.
 It used to be called the Section 8 Program.